eclipse-cdt-cloud/theia-trace-extension/README.md

 ![Trace Viewer](https://raw.githubusercontent.com/theia-ide/theia-trace-extension/master/doc/images/theia-trace-extension-trace-explorer-0.0.2.png)

-Now, you will see 3 sections: **Opened Traces**, **Available Analyses** and **Time Graph Tooltip**.
-Select the trace that you opened and the available analyses will be populated.
-Now you can select different analysis and the graphs will be added into a single container view for that trace.
+Now, you will see 3 sections: **Opened Traces**, **Available Views** and **Time Graph Tooltip**.
+Select the trace that you opened and the available views will be populated.
+Now you can select different views and they will be added into a single container view for that trace.

 ### Navigation and zooming
 There is only a limited number of such operations and they are only implemented in the Time Graph views (the ones looking like Gantt charts).
 For Zoom-in/out use CTRL+mouse wheel.
 Or use left mouse drag on time axis on top.
 Navigating the trace you can use the scrollbar at the bottom of the trace timeline container.